TomUszyn/PFDA-project/README.md

 #### Overview:

 This project analyses and predicts currency trends for USD, GBP, Bitcoin in relation to EUR.
-By following a systematic approach, the analysis will include trend exploration, volatility measurement, data smoothing, time-series decomposition, forecasting, and interactive visualisations.
+By following a systematic approach, the analysis will include trend exploration, volatility measurement, data smoothing, time-series decomposition, and forecasting.

 ---